justinthelaw/uds-rke2/docs/DNS-TLS.md

 ## Modifying Domain

 > [!NOTE]
 > Modifying the domain requires the associated TLS certificate and key creation configuration to also be modified.
-Please see the [`create:tls` and `create:tls-dev` tasks](../tasks/create.yaml) for more details.
+Please see the [`create:tls` task](../tasks/create.yaml) for more details.

 In the UDS create and deploy actions, there is a `DOMAIN` variable that can be set to affect how the underlying packages are built and deployed.
 The `DOMAIN` is required for both stages as each package requires the setting of the domain at different steps (create or deploy-time).